Ottoman Clock Tower © Ian McKellar

-The historical port city of Jaffa is easily reached from Tel Aviv by car, or even on foot.
-Its inhabitants have included notable biblical figures, and its name is said to have been derived from that of Japhet, Noah's son.
-Archaeological finds indicate that Jaffa existed as a port city 4,000 years ago, serving both Egyptian and Phoenician sailors on their sea voyages.
+The historical port city of Jaffa is within walking distance of Tel Aviv.
+Its inhabitants have included notable biblical figures, and its name is said to come from Japhet, who was Noah's son.
+Archaeological finds show that Jaffa existed as a port city thousands of years ago, serving both Egyptian and Phoenician sailors on their sea voyages.

-The entrance to the Old Town is marked by the Ottoman Clock Tower, a prominent landmark and meeting point.
-The Old Town still has an ancient and magical atmosphere and is the main draw for visitors.
-Jaffa has become a popular tourist attraction filled with interesting shops, Mediterranean-style restaurants and sun-drenched cafes.
-There are artist quarters, studios and galleries as well as shops specialising in Judaica and archaeology.
-There are also some splendid markets in Jaffa - be sure to haggle!
-At night the historical walls are illuminated, revealing a beautiful architectural backdrop offset against the soft lapping of the sea against the ancient port walls.
+Otherwise, Jaffa has become a popular tourist attraction filled with interesting shops, Mediterranean-style restaurants and sun-drenched cafes.
+Visitors will find studios, galleries and artist quarters, as well as shops specialising in Judaica and archaeology.
+There are also some splendid markets, where vendors expect to haggle.
+At night, the historical walls are illuminated, revealing a beautiful, seaside architectural backdrop.